 View the 2012-2015 STIP

-The 2015-2018 Draft STIP is now available for viewing and public comment.
-Three public meetings will be held in March 2014 to come learn more about the STIP and to provide feedback.
-Please join us!
+The 2015-2018 Draft STIP is available for viewing and public comment.
+Three public meetings were held in March 2014 to learn more about the STIP and to provide feedback.

 2015-2018 STIP Update: A New Approach